dovjas/BooksDataScrapper/README.md

 3. Find the elements containing data attributes: Author,Title,Newprice,Old price,Stock;
 4. Loop over(pagination);
 5. Create csv file and fill with data.

+This scraper was built during a class assignment for JOUR4001: Foundations of Computing, Fall 2021.